 The new Provincial Ford government has announced it will be entirely scrapping the Ontario College of Trades (OCOT) in favour of something new, while moving some responsibilities back over to the Ministry of Training, Colleges, and Universities (MCTU).

-The OCOT was initially created in 2009 to promote regulate skilled trade apprentices, enforce licensing requirements, and eliminate poor workmanship, however, our perception is that the organisation has proven severely lacking in it’s ability to just that.
-While it’s widely agreed among the skilled trades that a governing body does need to be in place to enforce all those issues, the OCOT seemed to continually fell short.
-It was seen as an annual cash-grab for already licenced.
-It truly did very little else that was notable to promote the skilled trades or protect people from poor workmanship.
+The OCOT was initially created in 2009 to promote regulate skilled trade apprentices, enforce licensing requirements, and eliminate poor workmanship.
+However, our perception is that the organisation has proven severely lacking in it’s ability to just that.
+While it’s widely agreed among the skilled trades that a governing body does need to be in place to enforce all those issues, the OCOT seemed to continually fall short.
+It was seen as an annual cash-grab for already licenced, and it truly did very little else that was notable to promote the skilled trades or protect people from poor workmanship.
 In fact, it could be argued from an already licensed standpoint, that the OCOT simply assumed the exact same responsibilities as were previously administered by the MCTU.

 For the Sheet Metal Worker designation in particular, there is no decent rationale provided why a licensed worker can only apprentice one person at a time (this is a 4 year endeavour).
 From our perspective, we have a lot more to offer, and could certainly take on two or even three apprentices at a time without compromising learning and transfer of skill.
 The 1:1 ratio is killing certain trades – we would know, we’ve had a difficult time hiring skilled or licensed people.
 They just honestly aren’t readily available.
 People are not being trained and apprenticed at the rate they are needed to fill Ontario jobs.